narma/decorate/README.md

 # Decorator
 Inspired by Python decorators.
+But decorators are just a subset of high-order functions.
 Following examples in clean clojure w/o any libs show how it works.

 Example of simple decorator which is calling original fn